akubera/bigdecimal-rs/README.md

 submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-##  Community

-Join the conversation on Zulip: https://bigdecimal-rs.zulipchat.com